flipflop/JavaScript-Essentials/README.md

 console.log(a); // is: [4, 5, 6, 7, 8, 9]
  ```

-## 20. Order an Array and get highest or lowest number
+## 20. Order an Array and Get Highest or Lowest
  ```javascript
 var list = [5,1,7,2,9,4,6,3,8],
 	lowestNumber,